OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-    >**OPTIONAL**: You should be able to run and sideload the add-in at this point.
-To do that, follow the steps outlined in [Sideload and Test the Office Add-in](#SideLoadTestAddins).
+    >Note: You should be able to run and sideload the add-in at this point.
+Follow the steps outlined in [Sideload and Test the Office Add-in](#Exercise4).
 In the next section, you will add additional functionality to the add-in.

 ### Develop the Office Add-in